-Prochaska reviewed twelve problem- behavior that tested stages of change model and the above four constructs; in fact, eight because each variable consisted of two opposing ends – gains or losses; and approval or disapproval.
+Prochaska reviewed twelve problem-behaviour that tested stages of the change model and the above four constructs; in fact, eight because each variable consisted of two opposing ends – gains or losses; and approval or disapproval.
 The study participants responded to the questions on a 5-point Likert scale ranging from (1) not important to (5) extremely important.

-First of all, I believe the above findings are very strong because Prochaska drew his suggestions by analyzing studies addressing 12 different problem behaviors.
+First of all, I believe the above findings are very strong because Prochaska drew his suggestions by analyzing studies addressing 12 different problem behaviours.

-Although the above findings were from cross-sectional studies, we can theorize, as Prochaska did, that, first, we should raise the target audience’s perceived benefits of changing the behavior to transport them from the pre-contemplation stage to the contemplation stage.
-Then, we need to reduce their perceived costs of changing into the new behavior.
+Although the above findings were from cross-sectional studies, we can theorize, as Prochaska did, that, first, we should raise the target audience’s perceived benefits of changing the behaviour to transport them from the pre-contemplation stage to the contemplation stage.
+Then, we need to reduce their perceived costs of changing to the new behaviour.

 Interestingly, he further claimed that the rate of increase in the benefits was “at least twice as great as” a decrease in the costs when actors move along the stages from pre-contemplation to action.

 Based on the above results, Prochaska published another paper in 1994, confidently introducing two principles: the strong principle and the weak principle.

 The strong principle states that progressing from the pre-contemplation stage to the action stage requires an increase of one standard deviation in the pros (benefits) of the healthier behaviour; the increase equates to a minimum of 20% increase of variance of the expected change.
 It also includes its own mirror images: increase in cons (costs) of not making a healthier change – either of failure to acquire healthy behaviour or failure to stop the unhealthy behaviour.